doseofted/prim-rpc-examples/examples/04-monorepo/README.md

 # Monorepo Example

 In this example, a web server and web browser are bridged with Prim+RPC.
-This is very similar to the [Client /Server Example](../02-client-server) except that this example splits the client, server, and module into separate packages in a monolithic repository (monorepo).
+This is very similar to the [Client / Server Example](../02-client-server) except that this example splits the client, server, and module into separate packages in a monolithic repository (monorepo).